hoist1999/mysql-plain-dao/README.md

 A TypeScript-first tool for generating data model objects from existing MySQL databases.
 It also provides a library of utilities to simplify database access operations.

+## Warning
+> ⚠️ **Warning**: This package is still under active development and the API is not yet stable.
+Please do not use it in production environments.

 ## Inspired by